 The Center for Advance Care Planning is proud to offer Speaker Presentations for all types of audiences covering a broad range of topics relating to end-of-life and decision making.
 Learn more about our Public Speaking Services – CLICK HERE

 As a nonprofit we have a board of directors to help guide the organization.
-The Center for Advance Care Planning is thrilled to have Francis Myers and three of the most qualified and caring professionals on the board.
+The Center for Advance Care Planning is thrilled to have Frances Myers and four of the most qualified and caring professionals on the board.

 As a clinical dietitian Frances spent many years working in hospitals and nursing homes.
 She managed tube feedings for adult residents who never had a voice in their care decisions.
 These individuals taught her many valuable lessons about quality of life, family dynamics, the role of religion, state laws, and so much more.
 Working in hospice opened her eyes to realism, to futile treatments, to the beauty of good quality of life and being at peace with what’s to come.